flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 to use a vast ecosystem of functions for working with those simpler structures.
-In other words, creating specialized structures does not preclude us from using the tools built for simpler structures, and this isn't the case for other languages.
+In other words, creating specialized structures does not preclude us from using the tools built for simpler structures, and this isn't the case for many other languages.

-Second, Clojure's abstraction mechanisms (prototypes and multimethods) are extremely flexible, making it easy for us to implement those abstractions for new resources as they become available.
+Second, Clojure's abstraction mechanisms (prototypes and multimethods) are extremely flexible, making it easy for us to implement abstractions for new resources as they become available.

 Third, _you can use the same language for the frontend and backend!!!_